 Looking after yourself, especially your physical and emotional wellbeing, is good for you.
 It can help you stay calm and consistent when things get tough, which is good for your child too.
 You can find support options for yourself on our mental health links and resources page.
 You could also call a parenting helpline in your state or territory.

-Teenage mental health conditions
+Pre-teen and teenage mental health conditions

 If your child’s mental health problems are interfering significantly with their life, a qualified professional might diagnose a mental health condition.

 You can read more about how to recognise adolescent mental health conditions and seek help in the following articles: